RylanSchaeffer/rylanschaeffer.github.io/content/research.md

 ### Under Review

+- _Schaeffer_, et al. Divergence at the Interpolation Threshold: Identifying, Interpreting & Ablating the Sources of a Deep Learning Puzzle. __Under Review at ICLR 2024__.

 ### Accepted (Conferences)

 - _Schaeffer_, Mirando, Koyejo.
 Are Emergent Abilities of Large Language Models a Mirage? __NeurIPS 2023 (Oral)__.